 Growth continued at a rapid pace through the 1980s with more than 9,000 students attending Radford University per year by the end of the decade.
 The look and size of the campus also continued to evolve with the construction of a state-of-the-art sports complex named for Dr. Dedmon.
 The Dedmon Center was one of the first buildings designed with an inflated, air-supported roof, similar to that of the domed stadium in Indianapolis.
 The location of the Dedmon Center was also a change for the campus, as new properties adjacent to the New River were acquired from the railroad.

 In June 1994, after 22 years as president, Dr. Dedmon announced his retirement.
 Vice President for Academic Affairs, Dr. Charles W. Owens, was named acting president until a successor was found.
 After a national search, Dr. Douglas Covington was named the fifth president and took office in June of 1995.
 Dr. Covington retired in 2005 and Penelope W. Kyle became the university's sixth president in June 2005.
 The Galax, Va., native joined Radford University with more than 30 years of experience in Virginia state government, the corporate and legal arenas, and higher education.
-A graduate of Guilford College, she earned a Juris Doctorate from the University of Virginia and an MBA from the College of William and Mary.
+A graduate of Guilford College, she earned a Juris Doctor degree from the University of Virginia and an MBA from the College of William and Mary.